WalletConnect/walletconnect-docs/docs/swift/chat/usage.md

 ### Resolve peer associated public key with it's address

-To resolve peer's public key that you will need in order to invite him into a chat thread call `resolve` method.
+To resolve a peer's public key that you will need to invite him into a chat thread, call `resolve` method.
  ```swift
 let resolvedPubKey = try! await Chat.instance.resolve(account: Caip2Account)
 ```